openbmc/docs/designs/mctp.md

 binding for use in low-level host firmware environments may interact directly with hardware registers to perform packet transfers.

-The application-specific handlers implement the actual functionality provided over the MCTP channel, and connect to the central daemon over a UNIX domain socket.
+The application specific handlers can connect to MCTP Daemon over two options : either over a UNIX domain socket OR over d-bus.

+### Connect to the MCTP daemon over a UNIX domain socket
 Each of these would register with the MCTP daemon to receive MCTP messages of a certain type, and would transmit MCTP messages of that same type.